Leaderboard

 8 points

-Sunny cold… 8:45 Made my way to the Quad and noticed the cattle chute.
+2. Sunny cold… 8:45 Made my way to the Quad and noticed the cattle chute.
 Ok ….
 There’s going to be some law and order today.
 Thought I was going to be first chair but someone in Orange blasted past lol, I figured he would head for Challenge but he went elsewhere.
 It was a bit disappointing later on to see the cattle out of control and cramming up to the front loading area on the quad and the line built up to the gates.
 The six had very little line to speak of.
 First tracks on Challenge was the best grooming I’ve seen all year.
 The icing on the cake was a couple inches of snow that drifted over from the fan gun up top.
 I think I hit my terminal velocity, but felt safe the whole time and was able to launch off the falls lip with just as good of grooming.
 Challenge was so good I kept lapping it then went to main street and a little bit of snow is drifted over from sleepy, hollow onto the bumps.
 Blue Balmer glade was also being blown.
 Fortunately , the roulette wheel of fate spared me and I didn’t get stuck in front of the gun on nightmare when the quad stopped for a good five minutes.
-Great day like C1 said.6 points
+Great day like C1 said.

-Finally made it down to Whitegrass WV Sunday.
+3. Finally made it down to Whitegrass WV Sunday.
 This place is awesome.
 The realest of deals.
 4 1/2 hr drive each way was worth it but I think I will get a hotel next time.
 Elevation is about 4300ft so just about as high as anything in the East and storms dump snow from the west in this spot first-nothing is taller till the Rockies.
 Before it was a nordic area it was a downhill area so there are some old school downhill runs you can hit in addition to the nordic trails, the trees, and some meadows.
 The higher you go the skinnier the trails get and the more alpine it looks.
 There are three summits on the trail system as well as access to trails in Dolly Sods and neighboring Canaan Valley and Timberline downhill areas.
 At the top is as its name Bald Knob would suggest, epic views.
 25k of trails are groomed out of 50k in the immediate resort, and a number of them are fairly steep across 1200ft vertical.
 Tracks set on the lower trails and up the three mile run to the mid summit.
 Well maintained glades are all over the hill with untracked powder everywhere.
 At the bottom they have a system of fences set up to catch the snow blowing across the valley and keep it skiiable.
 The best part though is just that the vibes are absolutely unmatched.
 There were probably several hundred people there and everyone was having a blast - Hooting and hollering through the woods, hanging out by fires at the little huts all along the trails, chowing down on delicious food in the shack of a lodge at the bottom with all the rental boots hanging from the ceiling around the wood stove to dry off.
 And there were people of all ages including little kids just ripping through the woods.
 People were sliding on the whole spectrum of equipment: cross country, telemark, AT, splitboard, sleds, snowshoes.
 Everyone was so happy and friendly.
 Granola paradise A place that is good in every meaning of it.
-I havent been anywhere else quite like it.6 points
+I havent been anywhere else quite like it.

 4 points

-I never said I was going elsewhere.
+7. I never said I was going elsewhere.
 Just that, for $699, I think I'm gonna wait it out and see what the options were.
 What if Icon has more blue days?
 Or maybe I'll mix it up a bit more next year.
-Besides how the hell would I survive without you telling me which lift to ski to, or how I should hold my my fucking skis over my shoulder.4 points
+Besides how the hell would I survive without you telling me which lift to ski to, or how I should hold my my fucking skis over my shoulder.

 3 points